jlord/sheetsee-cache/docs.md

 # Sheetsee.js
 Sheetsee.js is a Javascript library that makes it easy to use a Google Spreadsheet as the database powering the tables, charts and maps on a website.
-Once set up, any changes to the spreadsheet will auto-saved by Google and be live on your when a visitor refreshes the page.
+Once set up, any changes to the spreadsheet will auto-saved by Google and be live on your site when a visitor refreshes the page.

-Using Google Spreadsheets as the backend database is awesome because it is easy to edit, share and collaborate on.
+Using Google Spreadsheets as the backend database is awesome because it is easy to use, share and collaborate with.

+To use sheetsee.js you'll definitely need to know HTML and CSS and know JavaScript or be not afraid of it and just type what these docs tell you to type.
+Also, see [JavaScript for Cats](http://www.jsforcats.com), [Eloquent JavaScript](http://eloquentjavascript.net/) or [Mozilla's Developer Network](https://developer.mozilla.org/en-US/docs/JavaScript).

 ### Dependencies

 Sheetsee.js depends on a few other awesome JavaScript libraries to make all this happen.
-First, [Tabletop.js](http://builtbybalance.com/Tabletop/) gets the data from the Google Spreadsheet and makes it nice and useable.
-Once you have your data Sheetsee.js makes it easy to set up tables or templates with [Mustache.js](http://mustache.github.io/), maps with [Mapbox.js](http://mapbox.com/mapbox.js/example/v1.0.0/) and [Leaflet.js](http://leafletjs.com/), and charts with [d3.js](http://d3js.org/).
+First, [Tabletop.js](http://builtbybalance.com/Tabletop/) gets the data from the Google Spreadsheet and makes it nice.
+Once you have your data Sheetsee.js makes it easy to set up tables or templates with [Mustache.js](http://mustache.github.io/), maps with [Mapbox.js](http://mapbox.com/mapbox.js/example/v1.0.0/), and charts with [d3.js](http://d3js.org/).
 And [jQuery](http://jquery.com/) of course powers most of the interactions.
 It also has many sorting and filtering functions built in so that you can display different parts of your data if you want.
 Each of these are explained in more detail below.

 ### CSS